-- manufacture of excise goods; - import of excisable goods to the customs territory of Belarus; and - sale of excisable goods imported to Belarus.
+- import of excisable goods to the customs territory of Belarus; and - sale of excisable goods imported to Belarus.

-The main categories of excisable goods include spirits, alcohol, beer, tobacco, oil for diesel engines and carburettor engines, petrol, diesel oil, minibuses and automobiles.
+The main categories of excisable goods include spirits, alcohol, beer, cider, tobacco, oil for diesel engines and carburettor engines, motor petrol, diesel and biodiesel oil, marine fuels, minibuses and automobiles.

-Excise rates are established either in the form of a fixed amount for a physical unit of excisable goods (fixed rates) or as a percentage of their value (ad valorem rates).
+Excise rates are established either in the form of a fixed amount for a physical unit of excisable goods (fixed rates) or as a percentage of the value of excisable goods or customs value increased by the amounts of customs duties payable (ad valorem rates).